tbharathraj205/web-scraping/README.md

-  # FastAPI Scraper - Web Search & Summarization API
+  # Web Scraper - Web Search & Summarization API

 A lightweight FastAPI-based web scraping and summarization service that searches DuckDuckGo and generates intelligent summaries of web pages.
 Designed for containerized deployment with Docker.